Optimizing images you add to your site

 Compelling graphics and images can significantly enhance your site.
 However, they can cause problems if they are too large.
 Large images can cause delays in opening, uploading, saving, previewing, publishing and viewing your site.
 This will be a source of frustration to you and your site visitors.

 Large images will cost you traffic to your site.
-If your page takes more than 10 seconds to load, your visitors will run away faster than you can say "back button" (http://www.theinternetdigest.net/archive/optimize.html).
+If your page takes more than 10 seconds to load, your visitors will leave your site.
+You can check the speed of your site loading using this tool: tools.pingdom.com

-To help resolve this issue, you can use the Picture Widget to optimize the images on your page.
+To help resolve this issue, you can use a Picture widget to optimize the images on your page.
 When you upload your image to the File Manager, the original image is stored in the File Manager.
-The optimization of the image only takes place when added to the page using the Picture Widget.
+The optimization of the image only takes place when added to the page using a Picture widget.

-When the image is added to the page, there is a toggle button that allows you to turn the Optimizer "On" or "Off".
-If your image is already uploaded, and you want to edit it, you can locate the toggle by clicking on the "Edit" link on your Picture Widget.
+When the image is added to the page, there is a toggle button that allows you to turn the Optimizer On or Off.
+If your image is already uploaded, and you want to edit it, you can locate the toggle by clicking Edit on your Picture widget.
 The toggle button is located at the bottom of the dialog box.